Newborn babies eat a lot, to say to the least. In the first few weeks after childbirth, it may feel as if all you do is nurse.

 Sometimes, babies are fussier when they’re cluster feeding.
 This is nothing to be too concerned about.
 If your baby has at least 6 wet diapers a day and her weight gain is on track, don’t worry about her not getting enough milk.

-If you’d like, you can track feedings and urine and poop output by downloading an app to your phone.
-There are several apps available for this.
+If you’d like, you can track feedings and urine and poop output by downloading the YoMingo Baby App on your phone.
+Register and get started now.